 Adoptive cell transfer (ACT) represents a groundbreaking advancement in cancer therapy, offering new hope to patients with various types of cancer.
 This technique involves modifying a patient's immune cells to better recognize and combat cancer cells.
 Let's dive into the main types of ACT, each with its unique approach and application for specific cancers.

-TIL therapy involves extracting immune cells directly from a patient's tumor, expanding them in the lab to billions in number, and then infusing them back into the patient.
-These lymphocytes, having originated in the tumor, are naturally adept at recognizing cancer cells.
+TIL therapy involves extracting immune cells directly from a patient's tumour, expanding them in the lab to billions in number, and then infusing them back into the patient.
+These lymphocytes, having originated in the tumour, are naturally adept at recognizing cancer cells.
 Research shows TIL therapy to be particularly effective in treating melanoma, renal cell carcinoma, and cervical cancer.
-Patients receiving this treatment have experienced significant tumor shrinkage, with ongoing studies exploring its efficacy in other cancer types.
+Patients receiving this treatment have experienced significant tumour shrinkage, with ongoing studies exploring its efficacy in other cancer types.

 The realm of adoptive cell transfer is rapidly evolving, with each type of ACT offering distinct advantages against the battle with cancer.
 The ongoing research and development in this field aim to widen the applicability and enhance the efficacy of these treatments, potentially turning the tide in the fight against cancer.